 In the event where both players knock-out at the same time and initiate a sudden death, players will play a tiebreaker game on the same stage with the same characters using the official match format with the following modifications:

 3.1.
 Game Connections

-If a player’s name does not match what is shown on their roster, please reach out to a HSEL Admin in the er-help discord channel for assistance while the game is still being played.
+If a player’s name does not match what is shown on their roster, please reach out to a Generation Esports Administrator in the er-help discord channel for assistance while the game is still being played.
 Name discrepancy reports will not be accepted after a match has been completed.